 Like the security services in developed countries, Khakhar says utilities have to carry out smart monitoring, and gather intelligence and knowledge about what is happening in their environment.
-"This will allow them to spot where the potential trouble spots are likely to be and a find a way of cetting them dealt with." he said getting them dealt with," he said.
+"This will allow them to spot where the potential trouble spots are likely to be and a find a way of getting them dealt with." he said.

+getting them dealt with," he said.
 In a nutshell, utilities have to decide how they will use all of the new things brought by the digital world - IoT, robotics, autonomics etc. - to get IT to handle these three elements more effectively than they can with just human beings.

 Alsbridge argues that it would make sense for IT to start leveraging their sourcing arrangements and relationships today.
 Khakhar explained: "They could implement the same tools and techniques they might need for managing the millions of electronic devices [in the future] for their in-house devices [today].
 If you can leverage the capability and technology used to manage your in-house devices, you can evolve from there.
 It helps you to prepare.
 "This in turn drives a different confaster moving world.
+At the same time sourcing providers will have to get used to different players, as the traditional technology product companies such as ABB, Siemens Landis & Gyr and Schneider become a more critical part of the service solution.